diana-hep/oamap/README.md

 events = fromarrays("events", arrays)
 ```

-We can now access any event and any object in the events without any noticible lag.
+We can now access any event and any object in the events without noticible lag.
 If the arrays were memory-mapped files, the operating system would seek to the appropriate parts of the file and page them into memory just in time.
 Our example uses a ZIP file, which reads and possibly decompresses the appropriate array from the file on demand.

 ```python
 >>> print(events[0])